4lowtherabbit/4lowTheRabbit.github.io/blogs/2018/11/CaseStudy.md

 I discussed the findings with customer and he confirmed that there wasn't any long running request recorded in the backend servers' logs.

-After elimiting all impossible causes, the only remaining one was due to the Internet connectoin between the web application and the backend services.
+After eliminating all impossible causes, the only remaining one was due to the Internet connectoin between the web application and the backend services.

 ## Suggestions
 An http call over Internet could fail potentially.
 Internet connections were not stable all the time by its nature.
 Our code needed to be prepared for it and a retry could mitigate a temporarily Internet connectivity issue mostly.